magento/merchdocs/src/sales/gift-options.md

    - **Allow Gift Wrapping on Order Level**
    - **Allow Gift Wrapping for Order Items**

+   You can also define different [gift wrapping designs]({% link sales/gift-wrap.md %}) so that customers can choose the wrapping.

 1. {:.ee-only}To provide customers with an option to include a gift receipt, set **Allow Gift Receipt** to `Yes`.